15 Best Hot Springs & Spas in Iceland You Need to Try Now

 Laugarvatn Fontana is located between Reykjavík City and Þingvellir National Park, making it an excellent place for a quick city break or to unwind after a tour of the Golden Circle.
 The gorgeous spa sits on the banks of Lake Laugarvatn, in a town of the same name.

 The three outdoor mineral baths all vary in size, depth, and temperature, so each visitor is sure to find a pool suited for them.
-Here, you´ll also find a Finnish-style sauna and three steam baths that utilise geothermal heat straight from the ground (you can hear it simmer through grids in the cabin floors).
+Here, you’ll also find a Finnish-style sauna and three steam baths that utilize geothermal heat straight from the ground (you can hear it simmer through grids in the cabin floors).

 Those looking to cool off can take a dip in the cool lake, either by following a wooden pier or by walking on a black sand beach.
-Cold baths are believed to have good health benefits for those who brave them, like improving blood circulation.
+Cold baths are believed to have good health benefits for those who brave them, such as improving blood circulation.

-Here you can also partake in a rye bread baking tour where locals show you how they bake bread by burying it in the geothermally heated sand.
-Yes, you get to taste the bread afterwards.
+Here, you can also partake in a rye bread baking tour where locals show you how they bake bread by burying it in the geothermally heated sand.
+Yes, you get to taste the bread afterward.

 11. Laugarvellir Hot Waterfall – East Iceland Gem

 Laugarvellir (also known as Laugavallalaug) is quite a hidden attraction.
-So hidden that you won´t find it in most tour guides.
+It is so hidden that you won’t find it in most tour guides.
 Located in the Eastern Highlands, this natural hot spring not only consists of a warm pool but a hot waterfall as well.

 You can find Laugarvellir about 100 km (65 mi) Southwest of Egilsstaðir, the largest settlement in East Iceland.
 Accessibility depends on what time of year you visit and what kind of vehicle you are driving.